Gigahawk/sarugetchu_mm_patcher/README.md

 # Contributing

+## Documentation

+Preliminary work on translating the official guide book is happening in `doc`
+> If you have a scanned copy of the guide book/would be willing to help translate it please get in touch

 ## Testing

 If you find issues (game crashes, untranslated text, garbage text, etc.) please open an issue with screenshots/steps to reproduce.